Frequently Asked Questions

 How do I declare my major or minor in emerging media?

-How do I get assigned an advisor within the Emerging Media Program?
+How do I get assigned an advisor?